This blog may contain affiliate links. Read our disclosure policy for more info.

 This white-water rafting tour includes transportation, a guide, and all the gear you need.
 You can simply grab a paddle with your group and head out for some outdoor fun on the river!

-For a more laid-back activity, I highly recommend setting sail on the Howe Sound where you will be offered the chance to take the helm or learn how to trim the sails (balance them).
+For a more laid-back activity, I highly recommend setting sail on the Howe Sound!
+You will be offered the chance to take the helm or learn how to trim the sails (balance them).
 You could also just sit back and enjoy the views and if you get lucky you might spot some wild orcas or dolphins.
 This sailing experience lasts 3 hours and costs $179 CAD.

 Where to Stay in Squamish

 If you want to break up the road trip from Vancouver to Calgary then Squamish is the perfect place to spend a night or two.
-There’s plenty to do in Squamish and lots of hotels and holiday homes to choose from.
+There’s plenty to do in Squamish and lots of hotels to choose from.

 For a budget stay, check out the Adventure Inn.
 You can get a private room for an affordable price here as well as have access to shared communal facilities like laundry and a kitchen – super handy if you want to save money by cooking.